mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-08-01-Unsupervised-Representation-Learning-for-NLP.md

 ## Modeling Multiple Segments

-Note that the authors, have released full implementation here [code]( https://github.com/zihangdai/xlnet)].
+Note that the authors, have released the full implementation [here]( https://github.com/zihangdai/xlnet).
 My goal here is to summarize the implementation of important components of the model, provide additional comments, and have the algorithm and implementation in one place.

 ## Code Snippets
 TBD